ShowMe of the Month: Eye Model

 Educational technology brings beneficial solutions when it comes to recording videos for students.
 With ShowMe, educators can simply import visuals from web, device, cloud or even take a photo!
 Once the image is embedded in the canvas, it’s possible to voiceover the description.

-Teachers all around the world use ShowMe to create videos on all possible subject!
+Teachers all around the world use ShowMe to create videos on all possible subjects!
 This time, in ShowMe of The Month series we decided to feature an interesting anatomy lesson.

 Dale Ledford who recorded the featured video is a Human Anatomy and Physiology teacher from Blountville, Tennessee.